yk2684/ColorsOfBerlin/README.md

 # ColorsOfBerlin
 Finds the dominant colors of an image from the Berlin West Skyline [webcam](https://www.windy.com/-Webcams/Germany/Berlin/webcams/1641364745?radar,52.477,13.116,11) and uploads to Instagram [@_colors.of.berlin_](https://www.instagram.com/_colors.of.berlin_/).
 The script runs automatically using Github Actions at 13:00 Berlin time.
 Dominant colors are extracted using the k-means clustering algorithm.
-The output image selects 5 dominant colors in an image which is weighted depending on the number of pixels assigned to each of the cluster/color.
+The sky is detected from the image assuming that the variance of sky is smaller than non-sky part.
+Then 5 dominant colors are selected from the output image without the non-sky elements which is weighted depending on the number of pixels assigned to each of the cluster/color.

 ## Current Setup
 The python script runs automatically using Github Actions.